microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

 - Now, click on the **Increment Counter**.
 The session counter will increase.
 Note that the session counter increases simultaneously on both App UIs.

   ![alt text](images/session-replication-increment.png)

+- Paste the Admin Console URL that you copied from the output page in a browser to access the JBoss EAP Admin Console and enter the JBoss EAP Username and password to login.

 ## Support